ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 * Be mindful of your audience.

   - Engineers in general prefer to be writing code instead of reading/answering email.
 Ask yourself if an email is really the right way to communicate with your audience.
 In general, the best method of communication with somebody is *their* preferred method, not yours.
   - It's very easy to leave coworkers off an email thread, either intentionally in an effort not to flood inboxes, or as an innocent mistake.
-If you're sitting there thinking about which people to add to/remove from an email thread, that s a good sign email is the wrong forum to begin with.
+If you're sitting there thinking about which people to add to/remove from an email thread, that's a good sign email is the wrong forum to begin with.

 #### SYNCHRONOUS CHAT